LatifahBenta/BioinformaticsTraining/Quality control/Genome assembly.md

 It takes in raw Pacbio or Oxford Nanopore technologies reads as inputs and outputs polished contigs.

+Flye allows you to assemble a zipped file.

 I created a new environment called **Flye** using the command `conda create -n Flye` and activated it using the command `conda activate Flye`

 In this environment i installed flye using the command `conda install -c bioconda Flye`